 A few thoughts and reasons why online school is better.
 We are loving our online school.
-It’s so much better than a real school, and by that I mean a bricks and mortar traditional school building, that I feel I need to share and explain.
+It’s so much better than a real school, and by that I mean a bricks and mortar traditional school building.
+I feel I need to share and explain why, at this point in our alternative education journey, we think online school is better than both traditional school, and homeschooling.
 I’m also of the opinion that for my older kids, they’re at the top end of high school age now, online school is better than homeschooling.
 As a homeschool (world school, unschool) advocate, that’s not something I ever thought I’d say.

-Reasons Online School is Better Than Real School
+Online School is Better Than Real School or Homeschool

 The reasons why online school are better than real school have much overlap with the benefits of homeschooling.
 However, I would not consider this online school model to be homeschooling.
 I, the homeschool facilitator, have almost completely outsourced my responsibilities to school and teachers.